johnsblatter/ms-nos/README.md

 ```

 #### How do a microservice find the best API to use?
-Each node in an msnos powered system mantains a full list of all available APIs and it's capable to select the best one for your call using strategies based on location, load and availability
+Each node in an msnos powered system mantains a full list of all available APIs and it's capable to select the best one for your call using strategies based on location, load and availability.
+Sample code:
 ```
   api = cloud.find(self, '/hello')
 ```